HL7/fhir-shorthand/input/pagecontent/reference.md

   * #Anteater #GiantAnteater "Giant Anteater" "The Giant Anteater, typically 6 - 7 feet in length"
   ```

-* Define a code system for anteater taxonomy using indentation instead of explicit parents {%include tu.html%}:
+* Define a code system for anteater taxonomy using indentation instead of explicit parents:

   ```
   CodeSystem: AnteaterCS